marketing353/vacymax/PRIVACY_POLICY.md

 ## 18. Your California "Do Not Track" Rights

-VacationMax does not currently respond to "Do Not Track" (DNT) browser signals.
+DoubleMyHolidays does not currently respond to "Do Not Track" (DNT) browser signals.
 We honor opt-out requests made directly to us.

 Third-party analytics providers (PostHog) may collect data across websites.
 Refer to their privacy policies for DNT compliance.